bookworm/vault/README.md

 end
 ```

-No we can use this anywhere and awesomely enough with the nesting features of the core Document class.
+Now we can use this anywhere and awesomely enough with the nesting features of the core Document class.
 We do this.

 ```ruby
 task_list = Document.new(:title => 'Task List')